haxrob/sharepoint-scanner/README.md

   -w int
         Number of concurrent workers (default 20)

-Hosts can be IP addresses or URIs.
+Hosts can be either IP addresses or domain names or URIs.
 Both port 80 and 443 (https) will be scanned.
 ```
 ## Example